Jazastry/espresso-libre/README.md

 # Espresso_Libre Theme for Neovim

 A warm, coffee-inspired Neovim colorscheme based on the original **Espresso Libre** TextMate theme by Chris Thomas.
-This theme brings the cozy, rich browns and vibrant syntax colors of the classic Espresso Libre theme to Neovim.
+This theme brings the cozy, rich browns and vibrant syntax colors of the classic Espresso Libre theme to Neovim with **exact color matching** from the original .tmTheme file.

 ## 🎨 Color Palette

-The theme uses the authentic colors from the original Espresso Libre TextMate theme:
+The theme uses the **exact colors** extracted directly from the original Espresso Libre .tmTheme file:

 | Element | Color | Hex |
 |---------|-------|-----|